Conflict at a Glance

 2003 In response to February attacks by the Sudan Liberation Movement/Army (SLM/A) on government forces in Western Darfur, janjaweed militia fighters, armed and supported by Sudanese military forces retaliated.
 Despite several ceasefire agreements between the government and the SLM/A, fighting continued.
 Later in the year, the Justice and Equality Movement (JEM) emerged, conducting small-scale military operations against government institutions and forces in Darfur.
 Most clashes were raid-like operations, conducted primarily with small arms and light weapons.
 However, janjaweed raids on villages suspected of being sympathetic to the rebels were coupled with air-bombing campaigns, allegedly undertaken by the Sudanese military.
 Thousands, mostly civilians, were killed.
 Additionally, the destruction of thousands of villages displaced more than half a million people.
 Most news reports portrayed the Arab janjaweed militias as the primary aggressors against the largely non-Arab populations and rebel groups in Darfur; many analysts labeled the conflict genocide, a claim hotly contested by Sudanese officials.

-Total: The total number of conflict-related fatalities since 2003 is estimated to be between 200,000 and 400,000.
-The UN estimate—the most widely accepted figure—places the death toll at 300,000 from the combined effects of conflict.
-This figure has been recognized as a valid high-end estimate by the WHO Collaboration Centre for Research on the Epidemiology of Disasters (CRED), which sets the low-end estimate at 150,000.
+Total: An estimated 200,000 to 400,000 people have been killed in conflict-related violence since 2003.
+The UN estimate—the most widely accepted figure—places the death toll at 300,000 from the effects of the conflict.
+This figure is recognized as a valid, high-end estimate by the WHO Collaboration Centre for Research on the Epidemiology of Disasters (CRED), which sets the low-end estimate at 150,000 deaths.
 Amnesty International has reported more than 90,000 killed in combat and another 200,000 dead from malnutrition, disease and other conflict-related causes.
-Between 2.3 and 2.7 million people have fled their homes or been displaced.
-The government of Sudan reports that an estimated 10,000 have been killed.
-Obtaining reliable fatality figures is difficult because of the dearth of independent observers in the Darfur region.
+Between 2.3 and 2.7 million people have fled their homes or been displaced by the violence.
+The Government of Sudan reports that an estimated 10,000 have been killed.
+Obtaining reliable fatality figures is difficult due to a dearth of independent observers in the Darfur region.

 2015 According to ACLED, 3,201 people were killed: 2,345 as a direct result of armed conflict and 614 in violence against civilians (ACLED, Real time Complete All Africa File, results filtered for Sudan, 2015).